audunf/meshtastic_flutter/README.md

 # meshtastic_flutter
+Should it be names "Mutter"?
+Meshtastic Flutter.
+"Mutter" being "to talk in a quiet voice that is difficult to hear, especially because you are annoyed or embarrassed, or are talking to yourself".

 Routes and keeping the app bar/bottom nav bar: https://stackoverflow.com/questions/66755344/flutter-navigation-push-while-keeping-the-same-appbar

 MAP popup
 https://medium.com/zipper-studios/flutter-map-custom-and-dynamic-popup-over-the-marker-732d26ef9bc7

+# Data model
+There are different data models.
+1. MeshDataModel - related to connection to a radio.
+The radio itself, other nodes, other users, positions.
+Things we get after sending 'want_config' to a node.
+It's all tied to a bluetooth ID.
+2. MeshDataPacketQueue - any MeshPacket (see protobuf definition) sent/received.
+These include encrypted messages and plain text messages.
+Tied to BT ID - reloaded on change.
+3. SettingsModel - settings for the app itself.

 # TODO
-MeshDataPacket(this.bluetoothId, this.payload, this.acknowledged, this.stored, this.dirty) {
-if (payload.runtimeType == FromRadio().runtimeType) {
-I think the type detection fails here.

-- when selecting device from the config screen, it looks like new devices found aren't added to the list of available devices
 - also looks like we're connecting/disconnecting too much when attempting to select a new device.
 Not sure why that happens.
+- when selecting device from the config screen, it looks like new devices found aren't added to the list of available devices
+- how do we get an ACK from the radio when a packet has been sent?

 Main big thing:
 * Concluded that new data model is required.
 Storing all packets, regardless of payload type, into one table is just too confusing